 Another problem that arises when you start to clean up Gmail is that, often, you need to reply to multiple people, but the amount of messages can be overwhelming.

-If you’re using a shared inbox like Drag, you can also automate these canned responses with custom fields.
+If you’re using a shared inbox like Drag, you can also set up automatic responders with custom fields.
 So when a client emails a sales team, for instance, their message will be replied to instantly, with all the required information, instead of staying in their inbox until someone has the time to take a look.

 12. Turn emails into tasks